-U.S. Food and Agriculture Industries
+U.S. Food and Agriculture Industries Economic Impact Study, 2025

-Executive Summary:
+Executive Summary

-The 2024 Food and Agriculture Industries Economic Impact Study estimates the economic contributions made by the food industry to the U.S. economy in 2024.
+The 2025 Food and Agriculture Industries Economic Impact Study estimates the economic contributions made by the food industry to the U.S. economy in 2025.
 For the purpose of the study, the food industry includes any business involved in food agriculture, food manufacturing, food wholesaling, and food retailing (so-called “farm to fork”).
 John Dunham & Associates conducted this research, which was funded by The Goodstone Group.
 The study measures the number of jobs in food and agriculture related industries, the wages paid to employees, the value added, and total output.
 In addition, it measures the economic impact of the suppliers that support the food and agriculture industries, as well as those industries supported by the induced spending of direct and supplier industries.

 Industries are linked to each other when one industry buys from another to produce its own products.
 Each industry in turn makes purchases from a different mix of other industries, and so on.
 Employees in all industries extend the economic impact when they spend their earnings.
 Thus, economic activity started in food and agriculture industries generates output (and jobs) in hundreds of other industries, often in states far removed from the original economic activity.
 The impact of supplier firms, and the “induced impact” of the re-spending by employees of industry and supplier firms, is calculated using an input/output model of the United States.
 The study calculates the impact on a national basis, by state, and by congressional district.